The Olive Tree as Bonsai

-The olive tree has been the symbol of wisdom and peace.
+Folklore and History of Olive Trees - The olive tree has been the symbol of wisdom and peace.
 The olive tree was the sacred tree of goddess Athena and Athens, the capital of Greece, took its name from the goddess.
 Zeus had decreed that the city should be given to the god who offered the most useful gift to the people.
 Poseidon gave them the horse.
 Athena struck the bare soil with her spear and caused an olive tree to spring up.
 The people were so delighted with the olive that Zeus gave the city to Athena and named it after her.
 Athena is often shown with an olive branch, a symbol of peace and plenty.

 At the Ancient Olympic Games, winners were presented with a simple olive tree branch which was cut with a gold-handled knife from a wild olive tree.
 The Greeks believed that the vitality of the sacred tree was transmitted to the recipient through the branch.

-The olive oil is still being used for medical purposes and religious purposes and it has been proved to be an essential ingredient of a healthy diet.
+Olive oil is still being used for medical purposes and religious purposes and it has been proved to be an essential ingredient of a healthy diet.
 As a monosaturated fatty acid, olive oil does not have the same cholesterol-raising effect of saturated fats.
 Olive oil is also a good source of antioxidants.
 Olive oil, unlike seed oils, remains stable in its chemical structure at relatively high temperatures because of its antioxidant and high oleic acid content.

 First olive press in the world was found on the island of Crete around 1600 B.C.